varnishcache/varnish-cache/doc/sphinx/users-guide/operation-logging.rst

    11 RxHeader     c Host: localhost:8080
    11 RxHeader     c Connection: keep-alive

-The first column is an arbitrary number, it defines the request.
-Lines with the same number are part of the same HTTP transaction.
+The first column is an arbitrary number, it identifies the session.
+Lines with the same number are coming from the same session and are being handled by the same thread.
 The second column is the *tag* of the log message.
 All log entries are tagged with a tag indicating what sort of activity is being logged.
 Tags starting with Rx indicate Varnish is recieving data and Tx indicates sending data.

 The third column tell us whether this is is data coming or going to the client (c) or to/from the backend (b).
 The forth column is the